hsf-training/hsf-training-ml-webpage/_episodes/06-Model_Training.md

 {: .language-python}

 1. The classifier is created.
 In this situation we have three hyperparameters specified: `criterion`, `max_depth` (max number of consecutive cuts an individual tree can make), and `n_estimators` (number of decision trees used).
-These **are not altered** during training.
+These **are not altered** during training (i.e. they are not included in $$\theta$$).
 2. The classifier is trained using the training dataset `X_train` and corresponding labels `y_train`.
 3. The classifier makes predictions on the test dataset `X_test`.
 The machine learning algorithm was not exposed to this data during training.
 4. An accuracy score between the test dataset `y_test` and machine learning predictions `y_pred` is made.
+The accuracy score is defined as the ratio of correctly identified data points to all data points.

 ## Neural Network
-A neural network is a very complex model with many hyperparameters.
+A neural network is a black-box model with many hyperparameters.
 We will discuss the mathematical structure of neural networks later on in the tutorial.
-If you are interested in neural networks, I would highly recommend reading Chapter 10 of the text (and Chapters 11-18 as well, for that matter).
-A neural network can be built as follows:
+If you are interested in neural networks, I would highly recommend reading [Chapter 10](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/) of the text (and [Chapters 11-18](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/) as well, for that matter).
+To use a neural network with sci-kit learn, we must modularize its construction using a function.
+We will later pass this function into a keras wrapper.

 ~~~
-import tensorflow as tf
-from tensorflow import keras

 def build_model(n_hidden=1, n_neurons=5, learning_rate=1e-3):
     # Build
     model = keras.models.Sequential()